Wedding Photography Portfolio

 Showcase Your Work In Its Best Light!

-Sounds mad but there are plenty of couples out there that are willing to take a chance on their wedding photos if they are for nothing…especially if you can show competence in other areas of photography where you do have work to show!
+Sounds mad I know.
+However, there are plenty of couples out there that are willing to take a chance on their wedding photos if they are free.
+Especially if you can show competence in other areas of photography where you do have work to show!

 There is no better way to build a portfolio than to go this route.
 Even if you worked as a second shooter (still a good idea too) for an established professional wedding photographer, it wouldn’t really be you setting up the shots and taking responsibility.

-Note: The pressure is relieved a little if you draw up a contract that states the wedding photography is free and alleviates you from any responsibility should things go wrong.
-You are then free to experiment and work hard at your portfolio with less pressure than if you were being paid…and you can call it all your own work.
+Note: The pressure is relieved a little if you draw up a contract.
+One that states the wedding photography is free and alleviates you from any responsibility should things go wrong.
+You are then free to experiment and work hard at your portfolio with less pressure than if you were being paid.
+You can then call it all your own work.

 Do a couple of these and gradually bring money into the equation.
-Don’t jump in with extortionate prices now just because you have a portfolio.
-Build the business, gain a good reputation, credibility and experience and then start to increase your prices in direct proportion to your capabilities.
+Don’t jump in with extortionate prices now just because you have a portfolio:

 Make them big (A4 - A3) but not too big.
 Mount them well into a nice, professional album or book that the clients will be happy to flick through.